reza-mirjahanian/awesome-blockchain/Ethereum/L1 Concepts/Architecture/A/Consensus Layer 2/readme.md

 ------

-The Consensus Layer (CL) is a fundamental component that ensures the network's security, reliability, and efficiency.
+The Consensus Layer (CL) is a fundamental component that ensures the network's **security, reliability, and efficiency**.
 Originally, Ethereum utilized Proof-of-work (PoW) as its consensus mechanism, similar to Bitcoin.
 PoW, while effective in maintaining decentralization and security, has significant drawbacks, including high energy consumption and limited scalability.
 To address these issues, Ethereum has transitioned to Proof-of-Stake (PoS), a more sustainable and scalable consensus mechanism.

 The Ethereum network consists of many individual nodes.
 Each node operates independently and communicates over the Internet, which is often unreliable and asynchronous.